pravalikamadisetti/SiteTrackerAssessment/sitetracker-salesforce-assessment/README.md

     - Add the Selenium Java and TestNG JAR files

 4. **Update `chromedriver` path**:
-    - In `SalesforceAutomationTests.java`, update the path to the `chromedriver` executable.
+    - In `SiteTrackerSalesforceAppAssessmentTest.java`, update the path to the `chromedriver` executable.

 5. **Run the tests**:
-    - Right-click on `SalesforceAutomationTests` class > Run As > TestNG Test
+    - Refer to the package com.example.salesforce_automation (under src/test/java),right-click on `SiteTrackerSalesforceAppAssessmentTest` class > Run As > TestNG Test
+    - Project folder structure
+      src -

 ## Execution Instructions
 - Ensure that the ChromeDriver version matches the installed Google Chrome browser version.